atodorov284/air-quality-forecast/README.md

 Similarly, to retrain xgboost for example, run:
 `main.py --retrain --x_train x_train.csv --x_test x_test.csv --y_train y_train.csv --y_test y_test.csv --n_iter 50 xgboost`

-## DISCLAIMER
+> [!IMPORTANT]

-The notebooks in this project were used as scratch for analysis and data merge and do not reflect our thorough methodology (source is under air-quality-forecast).
+> The notebooks in this project were used as scratch for analysis and data merge and do not reflect our thorough methodology (source is under air-quality-forecast).
 Some extra scripts for the generation of our plots in the report can be found under extra_scripts.

+---
-## Project Organization
+## 📂 Project Folder Structure

 ```
 ├── LICENSE            <- Open-source license if one is chosen